Ernesto-B/miskar-worldbuilding/Worldbuilding/97 - DLC/Iyresa/Coast of Iyresa.md

 ### Adventuring Hooks
 * Forbidden Depths of Cascadea: The pit at Cascadea's center is off-limits, with rumors of ancient horrors or treasures lying beneath the lake.
 * Hidden Caverns in the Cindral Mountains: Some believe these caves house runic teleportation gates to other realms, guarded by elemental beings.
+* Trade Rivalry: A wealthy Cascadean merchant hires adventurers to sabotage a rising rival in Stonefall, igniting tension between the cities.
+* Monsters in the Plains: Increasing monster attacks threaten Iyresa’s trade routes, hinting at a deeper disturbance in the land.